 The point is that there is always something to do, but if we pay attention to the reasons we are delaying our goals or choosing to complete certain tasks above others, then we may better understand what is driving our procrastination.
 Are you bored by the task you need to complete?
 Are you disinterested?
 Are you worried about failing?
 Each reason might require a different strategy toward completing the task at hand.
 If you’re a procrastinating therapist, follow these helpful tools to increase your productivity and decrease burnout:

 Arrive to the office early.
 Visualize the day ahead of you when you’re at the office.
 Arrive early to look over your schedule and set all of your goals for the day.
-Map out things to complete/address during sessions, during meetings, during downtime, and then reduce distraction.
+Map out things to complete/address during sessions, during meetings, during downtime, and then reduce distraction and anxiety.

 Regular Breaks.
 You do not need to see your patients to the top of the hour.
 We were meant to leave ourselves 10-15 minutes for the purposes of reflection, processing, and writing.
 Use it efficiently instead of checking emails, social media, text messages…but please do not skip on using the restroom!